AntoineBRTL/GraphiteEngine/Readme.md

 # Graphite
 Graphite is a powerfull graphic engine for web applications.

 This engine is developped in Typescript and can run in a browser and Electron.
-The engine is powered by WebGPU and no external libraries are required to run the engine.
+Graphite is powered by WebGPU and requires no external dependencies.

 ![alt text](Demo.png)